 - 1 tablespoon olive oil

 - Preheat oven to 450°.
 Place the pork in a shallow roasting pan coated with cooking spray; arrange the potatoes, carrots and onion around pork.
 Drizzle with oil.
 Combine the seasonings; sprinkle over meat and vegetables.

 - Bake, uncovered, 25-35 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°) and vegetables are tender, stirring vegetables occasionally.
-Remove roast from oven; tent with foil.
+Remove pork from oven; tent with foil.
 Let stand 5 minutes before slicing.
 Yield: 6 servings.